9 Causes Of First Trimester Bleeding (Spotting) & Treatment

 Image: Shutterstock

-If the bleeding is accompanied by the above symptoms it may indicate a threatened abortion.
+If the bleeding is accompanied by the above symptoms it may indicate a threatened miscarriage or abortion.
 Hence, it is best to bring any episode of vaginal bleeding in pregnancy to your healthcare provider’s notice, even if the bleeding is mild and stops in some time.

 Frequently Asked Questions